 Do the Demolition Yourself

 If you’re not afraid of elbow grease and sweat, doing the necessary demolition yourself is a sure-fire way to stretch your renovation dollars in Riverside.
 The demo part of the job – for instance, tearing off old shingles before getting a new roof or tearing out a wall to add on an additional bedroom – usually doesn’t require a lot of skill or experience.
 It just takes a willingness to bend your back and do the work.
 The demo portion usually makes up a substantial part of the total cost, so if you do it yourself, you could wind up saving a good amount of money.
 Just be sure to consult the professionals first so you don’t wind up doing something like compromising a load-bearing wall

 Do the Smaller, Detailed Work Yourself

 We’ve all seen new housing additions going up, and it’s often amazing how fast the major part of the construction goes – framing, roofing, hanging siding, and hanging and finishing drywall.
 It’s all the other smaller stuff – installing cabinets and fixtures, painting trim, cleaning up – that seems to take forever.
 And time is money, so all these small, time-consuming tasks add a lot to the total price.

-But if you do some or many of them yourself, you can definitely stretch your renovation dollars in Los Angeles.
+But if you do some or many of them yourself, you can definitely stretch your renovation dollars in Riverside.
 About all it takes is knowing how to use a paintbrush and roller and a screwdriver.
 Besides, you can take pride in knowing you’ve done a good portion of the work yourself.

-That new look that makes your new house into your own special home doesn’t have to cost a fortune if you keep in mind our tips to stretch your renovation dollars in Los Angeles.
+That new look that makes your new house into your own special home doesn’t have to cost a fortune if you keep in mind our tips to stretch your renovation dollars in Riverside.
 You can affordably turn that so-so house into a showpiece to enhance your quality of life and increase the home’s value.